LaxarJS/laxar/docs/manuals/flow_and_places.md

 * [Configuration](configuration.md)
 * [Writing Pages](writing_pages.md)

 ## The Flow

 The flow ties together the parts of a LaxarJS application: it defines what pages are reachable, which also determines the set of widgets and controls to load as part of an application.
-Each LaxarJS application has only a single flow, but when bootstrapping your application you can decide which flow to use, so that you can easily break it up into several segments, and only load one of these at a time.
+Once bootstrapped, a LaxarJS application uses only a single flow.
+But at bootstrapping time, you can decide which flow to use.
+This way, you can easily create several "perspectives" onto your application that share pages and widgets as needed.
+For example, you could have a flow to present to new visitors, a second flow for registered users, and a third flow to implement a back-office tool.

-A flow is specified using a definition in JSON format, and it primarily consists of a set of named *places*.
+Each flow is specified using a *flow definition file* in JSON format, and it primarily consists of a set of named *places*.

 ## Places